gregnz/stocks/NVDA.md

 I believe this is where most of Nvidias immediate potential lies.
 The new Titan cards with included Tensor cores indicate the flexibility of Nvidias chip making capability, which will allow them to compete sucessfully in this area.

+This (I believe) will be the immediate number to watch.
+The other segments I believe will either hold steady or slow growth in the short term.
+**GCon:4/5**

 ## Automotive
 Revenue growth: FY2017-18 = _15%_